rizsaf83/smartift-www/README.md

-# smartift-www
+# Cryptofolio.club
-Main website for the Smart Investment Fund Token
+Main website for the Cryptofolio.club